kindspirit/WeakMap-WeakSet-slim-shim/README.md

 For example if every new object is created with `Object(Math.random())` each inserted object will be a unique Number wrapper.
 That uniqueness will give them O(1) time complexity on all operations without adding any unwanted properties to them.

-It is designed to closely mimic real WeakSets and WeakMaps as much as possible given the tools available to old browsers.
+It is designed to closely mimic real WeakSets and WeakMaps as much as possible given the tools available to old browsers while keeping its minified file size under 2K.
 Like a real WeakMap or WeakSet, one can do operations from the prototype:

     WeakMap.prototype.set.call(weakMap, key, value);// Throws if not a WeakMap instance or key is not an object